 Applying adjustments through a luminosity mask

-These are the layers that I’ve applied to the image.
-Let’s go through it together.
+These are the layers I’ve applied to the image.
+Let’s go through it together!

 Here’s the before and the after.

-The adjustments are subtle but it does make the image pop.
+The adjustments are subtle but it does make the image look more contrasty.

-If you look at the top right-hand corner (the deep blue sky), the tone and color have not changed because it was protected by luminosity masks.
+If you look at the top right-hand corner (the deep blue sky), the tone and color have not changed because it was protected by luminosity mask.

 This wouldn’t be possible if we’ve applied the adjustments globally.
-Even with layer masking, the transition still wouldn’t be as smooth and subtle.
+Even with layer masking, the transition wouldn’t be as smooth.

 A pain and an unsightly problem.

-This is caused by a significant difference in the brightness of each bracketed image.
+It's caused by a significant difference in the brightness of each bracketed images.

-The interval between the bracketed exposure is too wide and there isn’t enough tonal information to fill in the gap.
+The interval between the bracketed exposures is too wide and there isn’t enough tonal information to fill in the gap.
 This typically happens in high contrast scenes like this.

 It was in the evening but the sun was still very bright.
 I spotted an interesting rock formation and used it to frame the sun.
 I’ve bracketed 3 exposure as below.